Skip to Main Content

 How to check storage use in Google Drive

-But when you migrate "Shared with me" files and folders, either manually or automatically, you become the owner of the copies.
-These copies will be taking up storage space in your Drive.
 This may cause you to underestimate how much storage space you will need for the copy of your Google Drive account.
-This is why knowing the full size of your Google Drive before the migration is important.
+This is why knowing the total size of your Google Drive before the migration is important.

 If you are copying your files from one Google Drive to another manually, there is no way of checking online how much storage space the "Shared with me" documents will be taking after they are copied.
 The only workaround would be to download all "Shared with me" files and folders, unzip the archives, and check their total size on a computer.